seamusdemora/seamusdemora.github.io/MacStuff.md

 ```
     ~ caffeinate -w PID
 ```
-When used with the `w` argument, sleep will be inhibited as long as the process ID `PID` is active.
+When used with the `-w` argument, sleep will be inhibited as long as the process ID `PID` is active.
 Once the the process exits, the assertion is released, and the configured sleep behavior will resume when appropriate.

-Process ID's are available from `Activity Monitor`, or can be listed in the terminal by entering `ps -Al`
+Note also that Process ID's are available from `Activity Monitor`, or can be listed in the terminal by entering `ps -Al`